Approximating Global Contact-Implicit MPC via Sampling and Local Complementarity: Limitations

 \section{Limitations}

 While we contribute a solution to the global, 3D manipulation problem, our controller still took $\sim$1.8 minutes on average over 67 trials to achieve precise SE(3) goals.
 We reiterate the generality of our approach and acknowledge these tasks are challenging.
-However, we identify addressing inefficiencies as future work.
-Like all model-based methods, our controller requires dynamics models of the robot, objects it manipulates, and environment, preventing use in truly novel scenarios.
-Our provided demonstrations used a single spherical-shaped end effector, which we reasonably modeled as a single robot-object contact pair.
-If applied to a more dexterous manipulator such as a multi-fingered hand, both the contact pairs and state size would increase.
-The difficulty of the MPC problem scales with the number of contact pairs and the state vector size, slowing down control rates if either/both increase.
+However, addressing inefficiencies is future work.
+Like all model-based methods, our controller requires dynamics models of the robot, objects, and environment, preventing use in truly novel scenarios.
+Our demonstrations used one spherical end effector, which we reasonably modeled as a single robot-object contact pair.
+If applied to a more dexterous manipulator such as a multi-fingered hand, contact pairs and state size would increase, slowing down control rates.